 1927: A great abundance of Morels.

 1927: The Crones gathered 1000 specimens of the deadly Amanita phalloides for the University of Minnesota for experimental purposes.

 1933: No morels this season at all.

 1935: The large quantity of morels to be found was without precedent.
 (9)

 Martha took part in activities at the Minneapolis Public Library’s Science Museum.
 She was a member of the Science Museum Society from about 1940 to 1954.
-She was a member of the Science Museum Society, which published a small newsletter titled “Minnesota Naturalist”.
-Late in 1943 Martha got a job of "Night Overseer" (14).
+The Society published a small newsletter titled “Minnesota Naturalist.”
+Late in 1943 Martha interviewed for a position there.
+(14).
 Friends' member J. S. Futcher remembers that as it was the only time he ever saw Martha in a dress.
 At the Garden she would always be in green or brown slacks and wearing that green beret.
-Futcher later had the same night overseer position.
+Futcher later had the night overseer position.
 At the beginning of 1944 Martha took on the job acting head of the Science Museum.
 The museum had been closed for five months, perhaps due to wartime personnel shortages.
 She would also be editor of the “Minnesota Naturalist.”
 In a newspaper report it is stated for the first time we know of that she "worked with Miss Butler for 15 years as unofficial assistant."
-(10a) It was noted in Volume 3, #1 that as of March 30, 1944 and in the daily newspaper (10b) that she would be relinquishing those posts in order to take up her duties at the Wild flower Garden.
+(10a) It was noted in Vol. 3, No. 1 of the Museum newsletter for March 30, 1944 and in the daily newspaper (10b) that she would be relinquishing those posts in order to resume her duties at the Wild flower Garden.
 Rhoda Green became the new acting curator.
 (10c)